In this article, we will explain what is Spring Boot.

 Returns the contents of the log file

 Exposes the metrics in a format that can be scraped by the Prometheus server.
 This requires

 By default endpoints except shutdown are enabled.
 To enable or disable any endpoint

 management.endpoints.<endpoint id>.enabled = true/false.
 To make endpoints to be enabled or disabled individually, you need to set

 management.endpoints.enabled-by-default = false.

-To create the sample Spring Boot application by visiting Spring Initializer and choose the dependencies you need.
+To create the sample application by visit Spring Initializer and choose the dependencies you need.
 I have chosen dependencies in the below image,

 Run the application attached in the download section.
 Visit endpoint http://localhost:8080/hello to access the hello world endpoint.
 The output is as below,